leaningtech/labs/src/content/docs/cheerp/01-tutorials/04-webworkers.md

 }
 ```

-You can build each files using the following command line (for more information see [Getting Started](Getting-started))
+You can build these files using the following commands:

 ```
 /opt/cheerp/bin/clang++ -O3 cheerpWorkerHost.cpp -o cheerpWorkerHost.js